 While in London, Sammy befriended Altovise Gore, who was playing the role of Joe’s sister Anna in the show, and the two began spending time together.
-When Golden Boy finally closed on 14th September, and Lola Falana decided to concentrate on building her own solo career, Sammy took off to tour Europe with Altovise replacing Falana as a ‘mistress of ceremonies’ in his act.
+When Golden Boy finally closed in September, and Lola Falana decided to concentrate on building her own solo career, Sammy took off to tour Europe with Altovise replacing Falana as a ‘mistress of ceremonies’ in his act.
 Two years later, Sammy and Altovise were married.

 1. Workout – Boxers